Increase Your Confidence

 There's also something that is rarely talked about and that is fear of success.
 Stay with me on this.
 Fear of success is real and can be insidious because its' subconscious.
 Your own internal defense mechanisms, and perhaps faulty rationalizations have taken over your mind.
 Maybe subconsciously, you don't want to succeed because you might lose your current friends or have to step out of your comfort zone.
-Perhaps you fear you might not live up to your own hype.
-Perhaps you fear that being successful might force you to live a different lifestyle that you're currently comfortable with, or buy new clothes, be more attractive to people and have to deal with all the new attention your garnering.
-Including more social invitations, which you fear, and more money which terrifies you.
-Sit quietly, by yourself, and answer some profound questions.
-Hopefully you're already thinking differently.
+Perhaps you fear you might not live up to your own hype (imposter syndrome) or be able to handle the new responsibilities.
+Sit quietly, by yourself, and answer some profound questions such as 'what am I really afraid of?'
 You need to become self-aware of your inner negative mindset, and self-talk.
-Override and replace them with positive, inspiring, motivating thoughts of what you were meant to be, and what you want to accomplish.
+Override and replace them with positive, inspiring, motivating thoughts of what you were meant to be, and what you truly want to accomplish.

-As a former pro ballplayer I utilized visualization constantly.
+I utilized visualization constantly as a player.
 Literally seeing a pitch coming in, and hitting a line drive in the gap.
 Olympic skiers clearly visualize themselves at the bottom of a hill having completed a perfect slalom run.
 Always begin with the end in mind.
 Utilize your minds' eye, and 'see' the results you desire clearly.
 See the movie in your head, in detail.
-Repeat that movie in your head as needed, and believe it will happen.
+Repeat it as needed, and believe it will happen.
 Reframe your thoughts, beliefs, your mindset, and physiology.
-Deep breaths, square shoulders, chest out.
+Take deep breaths, square your shoulders, chest out.
 Eliminate all negative thoughts and replace them with positive affirmations.
 'See' a successful end.
-Keep repeating that visual anytime a negative thought or doubt surfaces.
+Keep repeating that visual in your mind anytime a negative thought or doubt surfaces.

 Some of life's' greatest breakthroughs and accomplishments have come just after someone's greatest adversity, or failure.
-Lucille Ball, Lincoln, Edison, Einstein, did you know the Wright brothers were bicycle repairmen before they invented the airplane!
+The Wright brothers were bicycle repairmen before they invented the airplane!
 You must conquer adversity, eliminate the negativism in your environments and social media.